-The Falsified Medicines Directive (FMD)stipulates that every prescription-only drug in hospital pharmacies must be scanned and verified via the database.
-The Bundesverband Deutscher Krankenhausapotheken (ADKA), federation of hospital pharmacies in Germany, criticizes these requirements as unjustified, since hospital pharmacies generally buy directly from the manufacturer and with the implementation of the FMD, several thousand serialized medicine packs would have to be verified individually every day.
+The Falsified Medicines Directive (FMD) stipulates that every prescription-only drug in hospital pharmacies must be scanned and verified via the database.
+The Bundesverband Deutscher Krankenhausapotheken (ADKA), a federation of hospital pharmacies in Germany, criticizes these requirements as unjustified, since hospital pharmacies generally buy directly from the manufacturer and with the implementation of the FMD, several thousand serialized medicine packs would have to be verified individually every day.

 Article 25 (2) of the delegated regulation grants hospital pharmacies greater freedom to decommissioning medicinal products.
 Decommissioning may take place at any time, but only on the condition that the drug is not sold between its delivery and the supply.